Charlotte Spousal Support Attorneys

 How long does alimony typically last?

 The duration of alimony in North Carolina varies depending on the circumstances of the case.
-The court considers factors such as the length of the marriage, the financial needs of the recipient spouse, and the ability of the paying spouse to provide support.
-Alimony can be awarded for a specific period (rehabilitative alimony) or until certain conditions are met (such as remarriage or cohabitation) or for an indefinite duration (permanent alimony) in certain cases.
+The court considers factors such as the length of the marriage, the recipient spouse's financial needs, and the paying spouse's ability to provide support.
+Alimony can be awarded for a specific period (rehabilitative alimony) or until certain conditions are met (such as remarriage or cohabitation) or for an indefinite duration (permanent alimony) in some instances.

-Here are some common situations under which alimony may be terminated in North Carolina:
+Here are some everyday situations under which alimony may be terminated in North Carolina:

 - Remarriage or Cohabitation: Alimony in North Carolina may be terminated if the supported spouse remarries or begins cohabitating with a new partner in a "marriage-like" relationship.
-Cohabitation implies a romantic involvement with another person that leads to a supportive relationship similar to marriage.
+Cohabitation implies a romantic involvement with another person, leading to a supportive relationship similar to marriage.

 - Death of Either Spouse: Alimony terminates upon the death of either the supporting or supported spouse unless the separation agreement or court order specifies otherwise.